anthony-halim/bible-verse.nvim/README.md

 ## 🛠️ Installation

+> Post installation, it is recommended to run `:checkhealth bible-verse` to make sure all dependencies are installed and can be accessed by the plugin.

 #### Plugin Installation

 This plugin is not set up by default.
 The only mandatory configuration to be supplied is `diatheke.translation`.